Doing your family history online – 50 best websites for family history

 The society is a non-commercial non-profit organisation, with no fees, so anyone with an interest can join, support and network with fellow researchers.

-This comprehensive, free genealogy index has been going for more than 20 years and contains nearly 334,000 links to genealogical resources online.
+This comprehensive, free genealogy index has been going for more than 20 years and contains hundreds of thousands of weblinks to genealogical resources online.
 It’s a great springboard into what the internet has to offer family historians.

 UKBMD has more than 2,500 handy links to websites that offer online transcriptions of UK births, marriages, deaths and censuses.
 A wide range of other indexes and transcriptions are also available for many counties, including parish records, wills, monumental inscriptions and so on.